tp2750/ThieleTiles.jl/docs/src/index.md

 Documentation for [ThieleTiles](https://github.com/tp2750/ThieleTiles.jl).

-This package is inspired by this paper by Steffen L. Lauritzen: http://web.math.ku.dk/~lauritzen/papers/ThieleOgGulvfliser.pdf (in Danish) abut the floow tiles designed by Thorvald Nicolai Thiele (1838-1910).
+This package is inspired by this paper by Steffen L. Lauritzen: <http://web.math.ku.dk/~lauritzen/papers/ThieleOgGulvfliser.pdf< (in Danish) abut the floor tiles designed by Thorvald Nicolai Thiele (1838-1910).

 # Background